 Diversity Enhancement Award -- Michael Berghoef

-Berghoef, a social work professor in the College of Arts and Sciences who joined Ferris in 1997, received the Diversity Enhancement Award, which is conferred upon faculty or staff who demonstrate a significant commitment to enhancing diverse and harmonious relationships at Ferris.
+Berghoef, a social work professor in the College of Arts, Sciences and Education who joined Ferris in 1997, received the Diversity Enhancement Award, which is conferred upon faculty or staff who demonstrate a significant commitment to enhancing diverse and harmonious relationships at Ferris.

 Berghoef is an active advocate for diversity efforts at Ferris State University.
 He has been a continuous promoter for creating a campus that is inclusive to all students, faculty and staff, and he has led numerous initiatives to create learning experiences (films, speakers, discussions) that promote student understanding of people that differ in age, race, ethnicity, gender, sexual orientation and socioeconomic background.
 He is a founding member of the Alliance for Ferris Employees and has worked hard to help secure other eligible adult benefits for Ferris faculty and staff.
 Berghoef also is a Safe Place LGBT Faculty Ally Committee chair and trainer.